Skip to main content

 fillparentFills parent container

-Preventing Button Flash (FOUC)
+Preventing button flash (FOUC)

 The SDK validates that 3D models exist before showing buttons.
-To prevent buttons from flashing before validation completes, pre-hide them using one of these methods.
+To prevent buttons from flashing before validation completes, pre-hide them.
+The SDK uses visibility and opacity for showing/hiding — do not use display: none as the SDK cannot override it.

 <style>